natcap/invest.users-guide/source/blue_carbon.rst

 How it works
 ------------
-The InVEST blue carbon model combines information about the distribution and abundance of coastal vegetation with habitat specific carbon stock data and accumulation rates to estimate carbon storage, sequestration and value across a landscape.
-The model simplifies the carbon storage and sequestration process to account for storage in four main pools (aboveground biomass, belowground biomass, standing dead carbon and sediment carbon, see Figure 1).
+The InVEST blue carbon model the carbon cycle through a bookkeeping-type approach (Houghton, 2003).
+This approach simplifies the carbon cycle by accounting for storage in four main pools (aboveground biomass, belowground biomass, standing dead carbon and sediment carbon, see Figure 1).
 Accumulation of carbon in coastal habitats occurs primarily in sediments (Pendleton et al., 2012).
 The model requires users to provide maps of coastal ecosystems that store carbon, such as mangroves and seagrasses.
 Users must also provide data on the amount of carbon stored in the four carbon pools and the rate of annual carbon accumulation in the sediments.
 If local information is not available, users can draw on the global database of values for carbon stocks and accumulation rates sourced from the peer-reviewed literature that is included in the model.
 If data from field studies or other local sources are available, these values should be used instead of those in the global database.
 The model requires land cover maps, which represent changes in human use patterns in coastal areas or changes to sea level, to estimate the amount of carbon lost or gained over a specified period of time.
 The model quantifies carbon storage across the land or seascape by summing the carbon stored in these four carbon pools.

 .. figure:: ./blue_carbon_images/pools.png